-This place was a pioneer within Colombia but has since competitive offshoots in Medellin like the Mercado del Tranvia (small, but still cool) in downtown Medellin or the new market in Bogota.
+This place was a pioneer within Colombia but has since spawned competitive offshoots in Medellin like the Mercado del Tranvia (small, but still very cool) in the Buenos Aires neighborhood of Medellin or the new market in Bogota.

 The Mercado del Rio was modeled on places like the Chelsea Market in Manhattan, a place where patrons can come and choose from nearly 50 different restaurant stalls.